2018 TRI Preliminary Dataset

 - TRI Reporting Form R and Form A Download - Select and download data elements from the Reporting Form R and Form A.

 - TRI EZ Search - Create a report on a single subject area (e.g., "discharges to water") using a limited set of TRI data elements.

 - TRI Customized Search - Create a report on multiple subject areas using the most comprehensive set of TRI data elements.

-Please note that these downloadable files are recommended for experienced TRI data users due to the format of the files.
-There are three versions of TRI data files, all of which may be viewed in Excel or another spreadsheet application:
+Please note that these downloadable files are recommended for experienced TRI data users due to the format of the files which may be viewed in Excel or another spreadsheet application:

 - Dioxin, Dioxin-Like Compounds and Toxic Equivalency - Includes the individually reported dioxin mass quantity data from the TRI Reporting Form R Schedule 1, with associated toxic equivalency data.
 Data are presented in .csv (comma-separated value) file format.

 - Look Inside of a TRI Facility: TRI terms and concepts are explained in the context of a fictional TRI facility.

 - Descriptions of TRI Data Terms: Definitions of common TRI terms and indications of where to find them on the TRI reporting form.